pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

     The TransactionTestCase.assertQuerysetEqual() method is removed.    :kind:`DELETION` [FIXED]

-    Support for passing encoded JSON string literals to JSONField and associated lookups and expressions is removed.
+    Support for passing encoded JSON string literals to JSONField and associated lookups and expressions is removed.    :kind:`BEHAVIOUR` [FIXED]

     Support for passing positional arguments to Signer and TimestampSigner is removed.    :kind:`BEHAVIOUR` [FIXED]